Halliday Reeves

 ILR is also a potential route to securing British citizenship and a British passport.

-You will usually need to have lived in the UK for a minimum of five years before you apply for ILR, although there are exceptions.
 The application process needs to be dealt with carefully as there are strict criteria and you will need to provide evidence that you meet these.

 At Halliday Reeves, we specialise in immigration and have a high success rate for ILR applications.
 We can advise you as to whether you meet the requirements for ILR and put together a strong application on your behalf together with the documents needed in support.